 Click to Expand

-March 2016 – The Stars have inked Hansson to a three year entry level deal beginning in 2016-17.
+March 2016 – The Stars have inked Hansson to a three-year, entry-level deal beginning in 2016-17.
 He will report to Texas in the coming week but will play the remainder of this year on an amateur tryout.
-The 2013 third rounder had a standout first full season in the SHL registering seven goals and 15 assists in 44 games.
+The 2013 third-rounder had a standout first full season in the SHL registering seven goals and 15 assists in 44 games.
 These 22 points were good for 12th among SHL defensemen.
 In the early going Hansson was the best offensive D-man in the league firing at a point per game clip for the first 17 games of the season.
 But after injuring his shoulder and missing eight games, he was never able to regain the same level of offensive touch (perhaps not unexpectedly) racking up just five points in 27 games, and going pointless in six playoff games.
-Despite this second half hiccup, it was still and extremely encouraging year of development for Hansson and obviously impressed Stars brass.
+Despite this second-half hiccup, it was still an extremely encouraging year of development for Hansson and obviously impressed Stars brass.
 Brad Phillips

 November 2015 – Hansson has been nothing short of a revelation this season.
 Through 17 games he has four goals and 13 assists (which included a stretch of seven points in three games!), good for second on his team behind ex-1st round pick Mattias Tedenby, while averaging just over 22 minutes a game.
 These numbers are good enough to place him in a tie for the lead in D-man scoring, and 19th overall in the SHL.
 Put this all together and the Stars may have Esa Lindell 2.0 on their hands.
 A recently sustained shoulder injury is the only thing that could slow him down and will keep him sidelined until December.
 Brad Phillips